PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 The routing function is provided by the node package _leaflet-routing-machine_.
 This package includes functions for calculating a route between multiple waypoints on a map using real world road data.
 Waypoints can be dragged around on the map, and additional via points can be added by clicking or dragging to alter the route.

 In the app, every time the selected route changes, it is stored in a React state variable.
-When the button to create a new road geofence based on the current route is clicked, a dialog is shown, where a name can be given to the geofence.
+When the button to create a new road geofence based on the currently selected route is clicked, a dialog is shown, where a name can be given to the geofence.
 Also, the width of the road can be selected.
 The route stored in state and the given name are sent to the backend endpoint _/geoFences/road?roadType=?_.
-RoadType refers to the width of the road to be created, by tracing a circle of a certain radius along the path.
-The accepted values for roadType are:
+The parameter _roadType_ refers to the width of the road to be created, by tracing a circle of a certain radius along the path.
+The accepted values for roadType and their corresponding radii are:

 - roadType=1: 3 meters
 - roadType=2: 7 meters